Paul Horcher

-Paul V. Horcher (born August 31, 1951 in Texas) is an American former politician from California and a former member of the Republican Party.
+Paul V. Horcher (born August 31, 1951) is an American former politician from California and a former member of the Republican Party.

 Early career

 A graduate of California State Polytechnic University, Pomona, Horcher practiced law before joining the Diamond Bar Municipal Advisory Council in 1982.
 In 1989 he co-founded the city of Diamond Bar and was elected to its city council.

 Legislative Races

 In 1990 Horcher was elected to the California State Assembly from the 52nd district, which covered eastern Los Angeles County including the cities of West Covina, Whittier and Horcher's hometown of Diamond Bar.
 He easily won reelection in the renumbered 60th district in 1992.